 However, as shown below in the section about the criticisms of active procrastination, this scale suffers from various issues, such as its improper use of reverse-coded questions and the conceptual overlap between some of its components, which are important to take into account if you intend to use this scale or results that are based on it.

-However, as noted below, there is uncertainty regarding some of these benefits, such as the increased self-efficacy and improved academic achievement, which indicates that active procrastination may not be lead to these benefits in reality, especially not in a consistent manner.
+However, as noted below, there is uncertainty regarding some of these benefits, such as the increased self-efficacy and improved academic achievement, which indicates that active procrastination might not lead to these benefits in reality, especially not consistently.

 Criticisms of active procrastination